Yunxi (prince)

-Aisin Gioro Yunxi (慎靖郡王 允禧; 27 February 1711 – 26 June 1758) was Kangxi Emperor's 21st surviving son and the first Prince Shen of the Second Rank.
+Yunxi (允禧; 27 February 1711 – 26 June 1758) was Kangxi Emperor's 21st surviving son and the first Prince Shen of the Second Rank.
 Due to his age, Yunxi was not embroiled in the succession war among Kangxi Emperor's sons.
 Yunxi belonged to the most notable artists of the Qing dynasty.

 Life

 Early years

 Yunxi was born on 27 February 1711 to lady Chen, Noble Lady Qian (倩贵人).
 Due to vast disproportion in the age of the representatives of his generation, he would normally belong to "hong" generation as he was born on the same year as Qianlong Emperor.
 In 1722, his mother was promoted to concubine Xi (熙嫔).

 Affiliation with art

 Yunxi was one of the most excellent Kangxi Emperor's sons due to his talent for arts and diligence in studies.
 Most of Yunxi's paintings used Gongbi technique following the school of Dong Yuan and Wen Zhengming, one of the most renowned Ming dynasty artists.
 Actually, Yunxi's artworks exceed from the definition of monochromy using great palette of colours, as shown on the painting "Wind in Ten Thousand Pine gully" ("万壑松风").
 Therefore, Yunxi was considered the best painter of the Kangxi-Qianlong eras imperial court.
 Yunxi was befriended with imperial court artists, such as Giuseppe Castiglione and Zheng Xie.
 Moreover, he associated himself with numerous taoist priests and buddhist monks and pursued meditation.
 That relationship with monks was exposed on his paintings by the depiction of taoist monk in purple clothes.
 Yunxi was also known to engage himself in poetry.
 Apart from writing poems on art works, Yunxi wrote a cycle of poems "Poetry from Huajian hall".